DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 Fitting Appliance Doors

 Probably one of my least favourite jobs was fitting these appliance doors.
 You just need to be so careful and accurate when completing this job.
 Any mistakes can lead to a replacement door.
-Most appliances like this will come with a template that can be laid on the door and marks out the drill hole locations.
+Most appliances like this will come with a template that can be laid on the door and mark out the drill hole locations.

 fitting kitchen appliance door

 Ensure you take your time and measure 2 or 3 times before committing to a drill hole.
-You will need the top of the door to align perfectly with the top of the doors either side.
-Each appliance has a slightly different door installation method so it’s important to check each one carefully.
+You will need the top of the door to align perfectly with the top of the doors on either side.
+Each appliance has a slightly different door installation method, so it’s important to check each one carefully.

 Fitting the Kitchen Plinth

 The plinth boards are simple and easy to install.
 In most cases, you can simply cut each piece to the correct length, install the retaining clips and push them into place.
-If the height of the worktops and unit as set correctly this should be the case.
+If the height of the worktops and unit as set correctly, this should be the case.
 In some instances, the plinth boards may need to be ripped down to the correct height.
 Measure and check to ensure the correct height is set.

 kitchen plinth